QVEU/eva71_dimple/README.md

 output_files: Contains all filtered amino acid counts for all amino acid scanning experiments. hgvs references the nomenclature used to name the variants, and count represents the sequencing count for each variant.

 #### figure_generation_script:

-Running instructions: Set the working directory to this folder before running the script.
+Running instructions: Run Rscript in r or rstudio from the `figure_generation_script` directory.

 Contains R scripts required to generate figures for deep mutational scanning experiments.